Recreation

 - Environmental inspection will be required for all motorboats entering the Lake at the Washington Boat Ramp.

-- Washington Boat Ramp will be reconstructed to improve safety, access and parking.
+- Washington Boat Ramp has been reconstructed to improve safety, access and parking.

 - A maximum of 20 non-resident motorboats (13 from campers at the state park and 7 day boaters) will be allowed on the Lake at any one time.
 Thirteen non-resident motorboats operated by campers actually residing at the State Park Campground for at least two nights may be admitted through the Washington Launch with appropriate documentation from the State Park and upon payment of the required fees.
 See below.